Canggu: Tourism and development

-and the current rapid development has by now replaced the rice fields, farmland and natural open spaces (Note: One of the reasons that bring farmers to sell their fields is that the land is taxed according to its saleable value.
+and development had replaced much of the rice fields, farmland and open space (Note: One of the reasons that bring farmers to sell their fields is that the land is taxed according to its saleable value.
 So all fields that stand next to a tourism development are hit with unaffordable land taxes set at the same value as that development - and are further impaired by the amount of water drained up for tourists.